Mark Beard (racing driver): Racing career

 Beard began his career in kart racing at the age of eight before moving to drag racing as a teenager; although his father established communications with Ford Motor Company about a potential drag racing sponsorship, he sold his Lincoln–Mercury dealership and the deal fell through.
 In 1972, he made his oval track racing debut at Mount Pleasant Speedway and other local tracks.
 One of his car owners was two-time Indianapolis 500 winner Gordon Johncock, also a Michigan native who got his racing oil from the Beard family.

-He later competed in ARCA and United States Auto Club (USAC) events.
+Beard later competed in ARCA and United States Auto Club (USAC) events.
 In 1982, he ran the inaugural NASCAR Budweiser Late Model Sportsman Series race at Daytona International Speedway; racing for his own team and receiving guidance from eventual series champion Jack Ingram, he finished 18th.
 However, a lack of sponsorship prevented him from attempting further races, with his second and final start in the series coming in 1986 at Charlotte Motor Speedway (finishing 26th after suffering tire problems throughout the day), and he instead focused on ARCA.
 He also fielded cars in the early 1990s for drivers like future SS-Green Light Racing team owner Bobby Dotter.

 Beard attempted to qualify for the 1994 and 1995 Busch races at Michigan International Speedway, but failed in both.
 The 1995 attempt, which was mainly attributed to his car using an older engine, would be his final entry into a NASCAR race.